DataDog/system-tests/docs/scenarios/k8s_lib_injection.md

 ![Architecture overview](../lib-injection/lib-injection-tests.png "Architecture overview")

+## Run the tests

 ### Run K8s library image validation

 We have created some simple tests, able to auto inject the tracer library in any application running in a docker container.
-On the test application container (weblog), the lib-init image will be attached as a docker volume and the environment variables, necessary for auto injection, will be attached.
+On the test application container (weblog), the lib-init image will be added as a docker volume and the environment variables, necessary for auto injection, will be attached.
-The only requirement of the weblog application is that it is listening on port 18080.
+The weblog application only requires to be listening on port 18080.
 The weblog will be deployed together with the APM Test Agent container, which will help us to perform the validations ([APM Test Agent](https://github.com/DataDog/dd-apm-test-agent)).

 Now we can test the auto instrumentation on any image in two simple steps: